Which of the following events occurs during Meiosis II? | Channels for Pearson+

 Understand that Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
 It consists of two stages: Meiosis I and Meiosis II.

 Recall that during Meiosis I, homologous chromosomes (each consisting of two sister chromatids) are separated into two different cells.
-This is where crossing over occurs, and homologous chromosomes exchange genetic material.
+This is where crossing over occurs, leading to genetic variation.

-Recognize that Meiosis II is similar to mitosis, where the sister chromatids of each chromosome are separated into different cells.
+In Meiosis II, the process resembles mitosis.
+The key event is the separation of sister chromatids, which were previously duplicated during the S phase of the cell cycle before Meiosis I.

-Identify that DNA replication does not occur between Meiosis I and Meiosis II.
-The DNA is replicated only once before Meiosis I begins.
+Note that DNA replication does not occur between Meiosis I and Meiosis II.
+The cells enter Meiosis II with the same amount of DNA as they had at the end of Meiosis I.

-Conclude that during Meiosis II, the key event is the separation of sister chromatids, resulting in four genetically distinct haploid cells.
+Therefore, the correct event that occurs during Meiosis II is the separation of sister chromatids, resulting in four genetically distinct haploid cells.

 Watch next